lightstep/aws-cloudwatch-metric-stream-terraform/README.md

 # For custom install, edit example.tfvars.
 Then run:
 % terraform apply -var-file="example.tfvars"
 ```
+It may take up to 15 minutes for data to appear in your Lightstep project depending on your chosen values for `buffer_interval` (default: 5min) and `buffer_size` (default: 5Mib).

 ## Options
 All options are documented in `variables.tf` and `example.tfvars`